jsangilve/hatethatcode/content/aws-lambda/uploading_files.md

 ```

 The lambda function fetches the form fields, and uses the `filename` field to create a pre-signed URL.
 There is caveat though.
-The `getSignedUrlPromise` ignores some parameters as Tagging.
+The `getSignedUrlPromise` ignores some parameters as `Tagging`.
 This is explicitly stated in the javascript SDK's documentation [documentation](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#getSignedUrl-property).
-Unfortunately, the typescript definitions for `getSignedUrlPromise` have the params defined as `any` (`getSignedUrlPromise(operation: string, params: any): Promise<string>;`), so you might easily miss this detail.
+Unfortunately, the typescript definitions for `getSignedUrlPromise` define that function parameters as `any` (`getSignedUrlPromise(operation: string, params: any): Promise<string>`), so you might easily miss this detail.

 - _Note 1_: Even when the documentation lists `Expires` among the parameters that will be ignored, it works.
 The generated URL (signature), expires after the given number of seconds (30 seconds in the example above).

 - _Note 2_: I didn't confirm if this behaviour is consistent across S3 SDKs (python, java, go, etc).

 Therefore, if your application doesn't require Tagging — or any other unsupported parameter like SSECustomerKey, ACL, or ContentLength —  using a pre-signed url is a good option.
+Let's see how it looks:

 ```bash
 curl -vs --progress-bar -X POST -F 'filename=fileWithPresignedURL' https://your-api-id.execute-api.us-east-1.amazonaws.com/dev/createUploadUrl